How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Roles and Responsibilities

-Identify who will do what.
-Your role as the project leader, your capstone chair’s advisory role, the clinical preceptor’s facilitation role, the unit manager’s operational support role, and any other stakeholders involved in implementation.
-DNP-level proposals may also identify a project team with distributed responsibilities.
-This section demonstrates that you have thought through the human infrastructure your project requires — not just the clinical protocol.
+Identify who will do what: your role as project leader, your capstone chair’s advisory role, the clinical preceptor’s facilitation role, and the unit manager’s operational support.
+This demonstrates that you have thought through the human infrastructure your project requires.

 5